-King’s Legacy: The Black Church and Social Activism Today
+Past Event: King’s Legacy: The Black Church and Social Activism Today

 About the Speakers:

 Reverend Dr. Johnny Ray Youngblood has been pastor at Mt.
 Pisgah Baptist Church since 2001.
 For Brooklyn and the greater metropolitan area, the Mt.
 Pisgah Baptist Church has become the headquarters for the Project Safe Surrender – a social justice program that aggressively assists in the decriminalization of a people.
 Before 2001, Dr. Youngblood spent 35 years (1974-2009) at the St. Paul Community Baptist Church his achievements there were chronicled in Samuel Gary Freedman’s award-winning book, Upon This Rock (Harper Perennial, 1994).
-Dr. Youngblood’s work challenging the traditional and empowering oppressed people is widely recognized.

 Carol Jenkins (moderator) is an American women's rights and media activist and author.
 An Emmy Award-winning former television journalist, she hosts the Emmy-nominated show, Black America, on CUNY TV and produced its award winning documentaries.
 As a board member of the ERA Coalition, Jenkins’ activism centers on work toward a new Constitutional Amendment for women, expanded to include full-spectrum diversity.
 In 2004, Jenkins was founding president of the Women’s Media Center, a nonprofit founded by Gloria Steinem, Robin Morgan, and Jane Fonda to increase the prominence of women in media.
 She was an anchor and correspondent for WNBC TV in New York for nearly 25 years.
 With her daughter, Elizabeth Gardner Hines, Jenkins is the co-author of the award winning Black Titan: A. G. Gaston and the Making of a Black American Millionaire (2004).